 The six blue lakes, otherwise famously known as the Bands of Amir are one of Afghanistan’s top national treasure.
 An hour drive towards the west side of Bamyan city, you’ll come across six deep blue lakes, nestled deep into the canyons amidst the gigantic mountains.
-The different blue colours of the lakes and the desert surrounding contrast spectacularly to give the the national park an incredible view.
+The different blue colours of the lakes and the surrounding desert contrast spectacularly to give the the national park an incredible view.

 In this post I’ll be giving you a first hand tour of this one amazing place, and for the sake of keeping the name short and simple, I’m just going to call the six blue lakes, ‘the blakes’.
-These blakes all have their own unique names, folktales, sizes, depth and temperature.
+These blakes all have their own unique names, folktales, sizes, depth, and temperature.
 Through this trip, I have learnt a heaps load about my own birth-country that I was never aware of.
 So hop along and let’s discover the blakes together.

 How to get there?